criswell/github-reflog/CONTRIBUTING.md

 Bodies should be indented using the `pager_message()` method.

-## Headers should have some logical consisencies
+## Headers should have some logical consistencies

 Take a look at the other event handlers to see how similar events are handled.
 Contributors should strive to keep things consistent across